0xFF1E071F/winbinder-svn/trunk/readme.txt

 CONTACTS AND ADDITIONAL INFORMATION
 --------------------------------------------------------------------------------

-You will find additional README files in various folders after installation.
+You will find additional README files in the various folders after installation.

 Additional information about WinBinder can be found at: